alexbourg/Python_LocalPIP/README.md

 2. Download localpip.exe and copy it to C:\Program64\Python\Python39\Scripts folder

-3. Run localpip in CMD
+3. Run localpip command in CMD

 | Package |Version |
 | :---:          |     :---:      |